aj-kivimaki/dice_jest_test/diceAPI.md

 - if no upper bound is given, the default will be 6
 - initializes the dot count to 0

-- if upper bound is not a number and not an integer, throw an exception
+- if upper bound is not a number and not an integer, throw an exception `'upper bound must be an integer'`

-`'upper bound must be an integer'`
+  Note: '1' is not casted to number, so an exception is thrown

 - if upper bound is not between 2 and 20, throw an exception
   - upper bound is greater than 20: `'upper bound is too big'`
-  - upper bound is less than 2: `'upper bpund is too small'`
+  - upper bound is less than 2: `'upper bound is too small'`

 ### methods